DoMessWithProfile/GridCharge/README.md

 2. Allow location access to see nearby community charging stations.
 3. Tap a station marker to view details such as availability, ports, and other features.
 4. Use the built-in directions to navigate to the selected charging station.
+5. Utilise features such as the charging session and filters for Tesla chargers.

 ## 🙌 Credits